MAGMA: An Optimization Framework for Mapping Multiple DNNs on Multiple Accelerator Cores: Background

 Each sub-accelerator in our system is a conventional DNN accelerator that is comprised of an array of Processing Elements (PE).
 Each PE has a MAC to compute partial sums, and local scratchpad (called \textit{SL} in this paper) to store weights, activations, and partial sums.
 Each sub-accelerator also houses a shared global scratchpad (\textit{SG}) to prefetch activations and weights from HBM/DRAM for the next tile of computation that will be mapped over the PEs and SLs.
 Networks-on-Chip (NoCs) are used to distribute operands from the SG to the SLs and write the outputs back to the SG.

-\textbf{Local Schedule.} Given a DNN layer, each sub-accelerator employs what we call as a \textbf{\textit{local schedule}} (to distinguish it from the global schedule determined by \system).
-The local schedule (\textit{aka mapping}~\cite{maestro}) determines the loop order, parallelism dimensions, and tile sizes for running the layer on the sub-accelerator.
+\textbf{Dataflow.} Given a DNN layer, each sub-accelerator employs a dataflow (\textit{aka local-mapping}).
+The dataflow determines the loop order, parallelism dimensions, and tile sizes for running the layer on the sub-accelerator.
 From the data movement perspective, a tile is a basic data movement unit from DRAM/HBM to the SG.
 The tile sizes are bound by the size of the SG buffer.
 The SG is double-buffered~\cite{maestro, eyeriss_isscc} to try and hide the data-fetching latency of the current tile from DRAM/HBM behind the compute latency.
-However, \textit{if the bandwidth to main memory is insufficient to hide the fetch latency (based on the bandwidth allocation determined by the scheduler), the accelerator will stall.} The local schedule depends on the dataflow~\cite{eyeriss_isca,maestro} strategy of the accelerator.
-For instance, the NVDLA~\cite{nvdla} dataflow keeps weights in the outermost loop (i.e., weight-stationary) and schedules the weight tiles spatially over the array along the input and output channels for parallelism.
+However, \textit{if the bandwidth to main memory is insufficient to hide the fetch latency (based on the bandwidth allocation determined by the scheduler), the accelerator will stall.} For instance, the NVDLA~\cite{nvdla} dataflow keeps weights in the outermost loop (i.e., weight-stationary) and schedules the weight tiles spatially over the array along the input and output channels for parallelism.